 Per the Turks and Caicos National Parks Ordinance, camping in National Parks and Nature Reserves is permitted within designated ‘camping zones’.
 However, none of the National Parks and Natures Reserves have designated camping sites.
 There are also no facilities provided.

-Ensure that you clean up your camp site and that you do not cause any damage the environment.
+- Ensure that you clean up your campsite and that you do not cause any damage to the environment.

-We don't recommend that you camp on Providenciales.
-This is due to a wide range of factors, including the increased risk of crime and wide availability of different accommodation available on Providenciales.
+We don’t recommend that you camp on Providenciales.
+This is due to a wide range of factors, including the increased risk of crime and the wide availability of different accommodations available on Providenciales.

 We are not aware of any reports of crimes against tourists who have camped on other islands.
 This does not mean that it does not happen, simply that we are not aware of any reports.